 DC Ties

-All of the existing DC ties (including those connecting to the Comisión Federal de Electricidad (CFE)) will be set at the Seasonal net max sustainable ratings for DC Tie Resources as defined in Protocol Section 3.2.6.2.2, Total Capacity Estimate.
+All of the existing DC ties (including those connecting to the Comisión Federal de Electricidad (CFE)) will be set based on the review of historical DC tie import/export information.

 Reserve Requirements

 The reliability analysis will be performed based on a reserve requirement of 2800 MW.
 In the economic analysis, generation dispatch will include 1,400 MW of responsive reserve requirements along with regulation requirements.